Updated on by Kate Gordon

 Sales and marketing shouldn’t always be focused on new customers either.
 According to KeyBanc Capital Markets, the median cost to acquire $1 of annual recurring revenue (ARR) for a new customer is $1.32.
 However, when using upselling to existing customers, the cost drops significantly to $0.71.

 6. Review and test

 Review and test these metrics over time to ensure that you are continuing to improve them.
 It is important to measure the overall ROI from your lead generation activities.
-If things are working well, then putting more focus and resource on marketing and sales can not only ramp up leads and revenue, but it also helps you stay one step ahead of your competitors.
+If things are working well, then putting more focus and resources on marketing and sales can not only ramp up leads and revenue, but also helps you stay one step ahead of your competitors.
 However, you should always check that scaling up in budget mirrors what you expect in terms of your KPIs.